VungDo404/boilerplate/README.md

 ## <a name="features">🔋 Features</a>

-🛡️ **Secure Authentication:** Signup, Login, Logout, Spring Security, JWT sessions, Verify Email, Reset Password, Two-Factor Authentication (support multiple providers like Email and Google Authenticator).
+🛡️ **Secure Authentication:** Signup, Login, Logout, Spring Security, JWT sessions, Verify Email, Reset Password, Two-Factor Authentication (support multiple providers like Email and Google Authenticator), External Login with Github and Google, Account Lockout.

 🌐 **Internationalization (i18n):**  Reach a global audience with built-in support for multiple languages.
 Easily adapt your application for different locales, with initial support for Vietnamese and English.